-The team analyzed HVAC equipment in two ways.
-The project team estimated the market share of CACs, air-source heat pumps, and central gas furnaces sold that met or exceeded the ENERGY STAR qualification threshold from 2000 through 2003.
-Additionally, the project team analyzed the average efficiencies of CAC, HP and FUR units over time.
+- The market share of CACs, air-source heat pumps, and central gas furnaces sold that met or exceeded the ENERGY STAR qualification threshold from 2000 through 2004. - The average efficiency ratings of units over time. - The percentage of statewide sales by efficiency categories.